Soarbh-Srivastava/NextStep/README.md

-# JobTrack
+# NextStep

-JobTrack is a modern, personal job application tracker designed to help you manage your job search efficiently.
+NextStep is a modern, personal job application tracker designed to help you manage your job search efficiently.
 Keep all your application details, timelines, and important dates in one organized place.

 ## ✨ Features